 Adrian Goodey is a Principal Scientist in the Biopharmaceutics & Specialty Dosage Forms department of Merck Research Laboratories.
-In this role, Dr. Goodey has led analytical activities for a number of both early and late stage inhalation and nasal product development teams.
+In this role, Dr. Goodey has led analytical activities for a number of both early and late stage inhalation, nasal and long-acting parenteral product development teams.
 Prior to joining Schering-Plough in 2007, Dr. Goodey earned a B.Sc. in chemistry from Emory University, completed a Ph.D. in chemistry at the University of Texas at Austin, and then served as an American Chemical Society/ Petroleum Research Fund Alternative Energy Postdoctoral Fellow at the Pennsylvania State University.
 Dr. Goodey currently chairs the IPAC-RS Cascade Impaction working group.
 His research interests include the analysis of cascade impaction data, automation of inhaler testing and clinically relevant testing.
 To date, he has authored eighteen peer reviewed scientific articles and holds two patents.

 My primary research training is as a physiologist.
 My MSc training was in the field of exercise physiology, investigating the factors limiting oxygen uptake during exercise.
 Following this, I switched to the study of ventilator mechanics for my doctoral studies.
 My interest at that time was the contribution to ventilation during exercise from the expiratory muscles.
 After my medical training, I switched my focus to the study of asthma.
 While I have been involved in several distinct research directions within the study of asthma, my prime interest has always been to better understand the mechanisms of airway hyperresponsiveness in asthmatic patients.